-They are erratic, sporadic feeders and will consumed about 3g of food each day from many sources rather than taking repeated meals from any one food item.
-They do not need water, as they obtain sufficient moisture from their food but can however drink up to 3ml of water daily.
-Although they eat all types of food they do show a preference for cereals.
+They are erratic, sporadic feeders and will consume about 3g of food each day from many sources rather than taking repeated meals from any one food item.
+Mice do not need water, as they obtain sufficient moisture from their food but can however drink up to 3ml of water daily.
+Although mice eat all types of food they do show a preference for cereals.

-On average they will have 7-8 litters a year, with a litter size of 4-16 (average 6-8).
-The young are born blind, hairless and completely dependant on their mother, they grow rapidly and are weaned at 3-4 weeks.
+On average mice will have 7-8 litters a year, with a litter size of 4-16 (average 6-8).
+The young are born blind, hairless and completely dependant on their mother.
+Mice grow rapidly and are weaned at 3-4 weeks.

 Field mouse (Apodemus sylvaticus)

 Also know as the wood mouse or long tailed field mouse, the field mouse has sandy brown fur which goes darker towards the spine and a white/grey underside.
 They have protruding eyes, large ears, a long tail measuring between 7–9.5 cm and a body length of approximately 8–10cm and weigh between 13–27 g.